misartg/MakeMeAdmin/README.md

 The original code repo is here: https://github.com/pseymour/MakeMeAdmin

+The software is very impressive and could be a great improvement to our environment.

 ## Our MIS ARTG fork ##

 We have forked this repo because I noticed that the Make Me Admin program wasn't working as expected in our environment, and I think I could make changes to make it work for us.
 I believe this is due to misconfiguration or some sort of difference with the systems I tried it on, not an issue with the software itself.